 Firefox and Google Chrome are two of the most popular browsers around.
 Despite how popular they are, these two still suffer browser security issues.
-They have a problem with leaking your IP address, even when you are using a VPN.
+They have a problem with leaking your IP address, even when you are using a

 Stop Firefox and Google Chrome browser security problems